aalloul/Ed/gcp_backend/README.md

  - `image`: Base64 representation of the picture taken by the user.
  - `timestamp`: Long representing the epoch time (ms) at which the request was generated on the phone.
  - `device`: String representing which phone model (`ios`, `android`) generated the request.
- - `version`: Float to indicate the version of the app.
+ - `version`: Float to indicate the version of the app (0.1, alpha, ...etc).
  - `user_id`: UUID to uniquely identify a phone.

 For the future, we foresee the following fields might be needed: